-Eucalyptus trees and moso bamboos in plantation forest
+Eucalyptus trees and moso bamboo trees and bamboo shoots in plantations

-Eucalyptus trees and moso bamboos in plantation forest are classified as biological assets and stated at fair value less estimated point-of-sale costs.
+Eucalyptus trees and moso bamboo trees and bamboo shoots in plantations are classified as biological assets and stated at fair value less costs to sell.

-Gains or losses arising on initial recognition of plantations at fair value less estimated point-of-sale costs and from the change in fair value less estimated point-of-sale costs of plantations at the end of each financial year are included in profit or loss in the financial year in which they arise.
+Gains or losses arising on initial recognition of plantations at fair value less costs to sell and from the change in fair value less costs to sell of plantations at the end of each financial year are included in profit or loss in the financial year in which they arise.